GoogleCloudPlatform/appengine-googleanalytics-java/README.md

 - Register for [Google Analytics](http://www.google.com/analytics/), create
 an application, and get a tracking id.
-- Set the *GA_TRACKING_ID* constant in GoogleAnalyticsTracking.java to the
+- Call *setGoogleAnalyticsTrackingId()* once with the Google Analytics tracking id of your application before making calls to *trackEventToGoogleAnalytics()* to tracking events.

-Google Analytics tracking id of your application.
+## Running the demo

-- Set the *application* parameter in the appengine-web.xml file to be your App Engine app id.
+- Modify the *tracking.jsp* to use your own tracking id if you wish to test tracking events to your own account.

 ## Contributing changes